imberda/tomcat-principle-provider-valve/README.md

     <Valve className="com.imberda.PrincipleProviderValve" userName="john_doe" roles="role_abc,role_123"/>

 In effect this will create a "Principle" in the request context and set the username to "john_doe" and set the roles "role_abc"  and role_123".
-The "userName" and "roles" can be set as XML attributes as shown above or can be set as JVM system properties (using "principle.provider.username" and "principle.provider.roles" respectively - note that if both system property and XML attributes are both set, then the system property take precedence).
+The "userName" and "roles" can be set as XML attributes as shown above or can be set as JVM system properties (using "principle.provider.username" and "principle.provider.roles".
+Note that if both system properties and XML attributes are both set, the system properties take precedence).

 **You also need to build this project into a Jar file and place it into your Tomcat "lib" directory and restart Tomcat for the changes to take effect.**